The Room

 Then He got up and walked back to the wall of files.
 Starting at one end of the room, He took out a file, and, one by one began to sign His name over mine on each card.
 "No!"
 I shouted, rushing to Him.
 All I could find to say was "No, no", as I pulled the card from Him.
 His name shouldn't be on these cards.
 But there it was, written in red so rich, so dark, so alive.
 The name of Jesus covered mine.
 It was written in blood.

 He gently took the card back.
 He smiled a sad smile and began to sign the cards.
 I don't think I'll ever understand how He did it so quickly, but the next instant it seemed I heard Him close the last file and walk back to my side.
 He placed His hand on my shoulder and said, "It is finished."
 I stood up, and He led me out of the room.
 There was no lock on the door.
-There were
+There were still cards to be written.

 No comments: